 Sometimes, depression can last beyond the acute withdrawal phase, in which case a doctor might prescribe antidepressant medication to help the recovering user cope.
 Anti-anxiety medications and antipsychotics are other prescription options to help with anxiety or delusions experienced during withdrawal.

 A professional stimulant addiction treatment center in Florida is the preferred option for many people recovering from stimulant abuse.
 The treatment team of a program will know what to expect and how to help the recovering user manage their withdrawal symptoms and cravings.

 Stimulant Addiction Treatment Programs Can Include:

 - Inpatient programs, where the recovering individual stays for an extended period of time in a sober facility, attends regular therapy and counseling, and practices coping strategies.

 - Outpatient programs, which allow the individual to live at home and continue with their day-to-day life while attending therapy and counseling sessions at the facility on a regular basis.

 - Therapy specifically tailored to help recovering stimulant users.
 One example that has shown success in the treatment of stimulant addiction is the Matrix Model, wherein therapy is combined with substance and addiction education, regular drug tests to ensure abstinence, and self-help participation.

-From helping you manage uncomfortable withdrawal symptoms to teaching you how to beat the cravings associated with quitting, the staff at 12 Keys Rehab is here for you, 24 hours a day, 7 days a week.
+From helping you manage uncomfortable withdrawal symptoms to teaching you how to beat the cravings associated with quitting, Our staff is here for you, 24 hours a day, 7 days a week.
 Call our stimulant addiction treatment center in Florida now for more information—your call is free and confidential, and there is no obligation to enroll.
 Let us help you find your way to recovery.